Hatisoft/koteky-twitter/README.md

 # ![drawing 3](https://cloud.githubusercontent.com/assets/3071208/14738961/0b8f74a8-0885-11e6-9ac7-9f140646dec5.png)

 This is a twitter plugin for koteky crossplatform social network manager application based on electron.

 ##Usage (Alpha)

-**This project is still on development and is not ready for public use**

 install koteky, instruction can be found on this link.